GMOD/jbrowse-components/website/docs/developer_guide.md

     // config
   }
   async getRefNames() {
-    // return ref names used in your data adapter, used for refname renaming }
+    // return ref names used in your adapter, used for refname renaming }
   getFeatures(region) {
-    // return features from your data adapter, using rxjs observable }
+    // return features from your adapter, using rxjs observable }
   freeResources(region) {
     // can be empty